SanicBTW/PE-0.3.2-Hotfix-ModComp-Reborn/README.md

 Thanks to Levi for the help

-Currently only being built to HTML5 (actively)
+Currently only being built to HTML5 (will come back as soon as i finish my engine)

 # shit to avoid forgettin